uli28/ng-dev/Demos/08-Reactive-Programming-and-State/Reactive/src/assets/markdown/flexlayout.md

-Flex Layout Api
+- Flex Layout Api

-Resize Window & notice changes
+- Resize Window & notice changes
+- We will use this in menu.service.ts later on